8 Best Practices for Managing Your Contingent Workforce

 Legal regulations around independent contractors can be confusing.
 Laws are constantly changing, and what applies in one location might not apply in another.

 If you’re feeling overwhelmed by compliance concerns, you’re not alone.
 Many businesses partner with specialized workforce management firms who stay on top of these complicated regulations.
-They can help ensure you’re classifying workers correctly and avoid costly mistakes down the road.
+They can help ensure proper worker misclassification so you can avoid costly mistakes down the road.

 3. Establish a Contingent Workforce Program You Can Scale